oruga-ui/oruga/packages/docs/components/Taginput.md

 <section class="odocs-head">

 The **Taginput** input component allows users to search through a list of options and apply any number of tags.
-The component is based on the Autocomplete component and supports the W3C ARIA APG [Combobox Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/).
+The component is based on the [Autocomplete](/components/Autocomplete) component and supports the W3C ARIA APG [Combobox Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/combobox/).
-Use it with the Field component to access all the functionalities.
+Use it with the [Field](/components/Field) component to access all functionalities.

 </section>